azure-ad-b2c/samples/policies/relying-party-rbac/Readme.md

 # Azure AD B2C: Role-Based Access Control
 Role-Based Access Control (RBAC) enables fine-grained access management for your relying party applications.
 Using RBAC, you can grant only the amount of access that users need to perform their jobs in your application.
-This sample policy (along with the REST API service) demonstrates how to read user's groups, add the groups to JTW token and also prevent users from sign-in if they aren't members of one of predefined security groups.
+This sample policy (along with the REST API service) demonstrates how to read user's groups, add the groups to JWT token and also prevent users from sign-in if they aren't members of one of predefined security groups.

 [![Role-Based Access Control video.](media/link-to-youtube.png)](https://youtu.be/UEWIPn55bkA)